HIV Treatment

 Talk to your health care provider if you are worried about taking HIV medicine and hormone therapy at the same time.
 Your health care provider will help you stay healthy and ensure your hormone therapy stays on track.

-What if my treatment is not working?
+What if HIV Treatment is not working?

 Your health care provider may change your prescription.
 A change is not unusual because the same treatment does not affect everyone in the same way.